-If you consider yourself a particular green thumb, or want to know a little more about the gardens, there are guided Barbican conservatory tours to find out more about the different varieties of plants.
-Check the Barbican’s website for dates and booking details (note: these are currently on hold).
+If you consider yourself particularly green thumbed or want to know a little more about the gardens, there are guided Barbican conservatory tours to find out more about the different varieties of plants.

-Other events are also held through the year, although most are private so you’ll have to be lucky to score an invite.
-Some of the best see the Barbican Conservatory and Garden Room it up in colourful lights – making it an even more amazing, if slightly trippy, sight.
+Other events are also held throughout the year, although most are private so you’ll have to be lucky to score an invite.
+Some of the best see the Barbican Conservatory and Garden Room lit up in colourful lights – making it an even more amazing, if slightly trippy, sight.

 If you do have a few quid and a bit of time to spare, you might like to combine your visit with catching a theatre performance or other event at the Barbican Centre.